delfick/whirlwind/README.rst

 Changlog
 --------

+0.5.2 - TBD
+    * Added a message_done hook to SimpleWebSocketBase

 0.5.1 - Oct 24 2018
     * Made the ``__server_time__`` message for SimpleWebSocketBase optional.
     * Made sure to actually use the reprer set on request handlers